The Temporary Extra Educational Spaces (TEO) project was launched in 2020. The project runs until December 2024.

 TEO, ZEO and HEO

-For the inner city, there is one Active Learning Classroom, and there is work in progress on extra teaching spaces in the Harmony Complex.
-This is done in close collaboration with the board of the Faculty of Arts and of the Faculty of Law.
+For the inner city, there are 2 Active Learning Classrooms in Harmonie, and 2 classrooms in the Heymans building.
+This is done in close collaboration with the board of the Faculty of Arts, of the Faculty of Law and the Faculty of Behavioral and Social Sciences.
 We use the abbreviation HEO for this.